Tour Pies Descalzos: Stampede in Barranquilla

-On 16 August 1996, Shakira had a concert in Barranquilla at Romelio Martínez Stadium, her first ever concert at her hometown, and was accompanied by Argentine rock band Vilma Palma e Vampiros.
-Right outside the venue, there was a stampede as hundreds of fans of the singer wanted to enter the venue without tickets.
-According to some rumors, some merchants (including the owner of an aparthotel) who worked near the stadium foresaw that something serious would happen at the concert, but the authorities of the time did little or nothing to prevent it.
-Three people were killed in the stampede, trampled by the people who entered the stadium, and a girl committed suicide by ingesting cyanide in her house because her family did not allow her to attend the concert.
-There were also over hundred injuries.
-Shakira, who did not know about what happened until the show was over, talked about the tragedy later in Brazil: "It was a very sad event in my life.
+On 16 August 1996, Shakira had a concert in Barranquilla at Romelio Martínez Stadium, the first in her hometown, accompanied by Argentine rock band Vilma Palma e Vampiros.
+As hundreds of fans tried to enter the venue without tickets, a stampede resulted.
+Three people were killed and there were over one hundred injuries.
+In a separate incident, a girl committed suicide by ingesting cyanide in her house because her family did not allow her to attend the concert.
+Shakira, who was informed about what had happened only after the show, talked about the tragedy later in Brazil: "It was a very sad event in my life.
 There are never enough words to describe sad moments.
 Three people died at that show.
 It was quite difficult to accept, to assimilate.
 I found out after the concert was over.
 It was really, really hard.
 I even said that if something like that happened again, I wouldn't have the courage to go on stage again.
 I hope something like that never happens again, not in my career or in that of any other artist.
 It's not pleasant to remember."